The Outcomes Framework Initiative

-The Outcomes Framework kick-off event, held on Tuesday, July 31, 2018, was a success.
+The Outcomes Framework kick-off event was a success.
 This online, interactive, professionally facilitated event featured 24 participants from around the U.S., representing over 450 years of experience serving higher education as CIOs and administrators, ERP vendors, and system planning and selection consultants.

 The primary objectives of the kick-off event:

 - Confirm and reveal across-the-board alignment in support of the intentional integration of measurable business outcomes in software system selection (the Outcomes Concept)

 - Experience the innovative collaborative approach that will be used to help create the Outcomes Framework, the resource that will bring the Outcomes Concept to life.